 - 3 Ways to Discover How To Inspire Healing in Your Life (Free Download Inside)

 7. Create content based on what you know.

 You may be an expert or you may not be an expert, but you have experiences to share.
 There are products you have tried, there are services you have bought, and there are even movies you have seen.
 Almost every experience is worth writing about.
 Your experience matters and there’s no one that sounds or looks like you.

-If you need some help with figuring out how to begin to talk about what you do know and make it profitable, try these two places for guidance how to overcome imposter syndrome, gain some clarity, and become a better blogger.
+If you need some help with figuring out how to begin to talk about what you do know and make it profitable, try these two places for guidance on how to overcome imposter syndrome, gain some clarity, and become a better blogger.

 8. Create follow-up or Recycle past Posts.

 You don’t have to create brand new content all the time.
-As I said before talk about what you know.
+As I said before talking about what you know.
 You can break apart a how-to list into different blog posts or YouTube videos.
 You can create new infographics that lead people back to old but relevant content.
 There are many things you can do with just one post.
-People have created a series off of just one topic.
+People have created a series on just one topic.
 You got this blogging thing.
 I’m preaching to myself too, but yooouuuu goooooot thiiiiiissss!
 Okay?!

 This concludes how to overcome imposter syndrome and become a better blogger.
-If you need more blogging inspiration and advice, subscribe to get my emails and then follow my pinterest board below.
+If you need more blogging inspiration and advice, subscribe to get my emails and then follow my Pinterest board below.
 If you have any tips at all or have any questions, leave me a comment!